 Select a multi-region location to maximize the availability and durability of your database.
 Multi-region locations can withstand the loss of entire regions and maintain availability without losing data.

-The following multi-region location is available for Cloud Firestore:
+The following multi-region locations are available for Cloud Firestore:

 |Multi-Region Name||Multi-Region Description|

 A regional location is a specific geographic place, such as South Carolina.
 Data in a regional location is replicated in multiple zones within a region.

 Select a regional location for lower costs, for lower write latency if your application is sensitive to latency, or for co-location with other Google Cloud Platform resources.

 |Region Name||Region Description|

 All regional locations are separated from other regional locations by at least 100 miles.